cdelorme/system-setup/virtualization/snapshots.md

 These are an **excellent** way to reset to a state prior to corruption, viruses, and other issues, as they are a snapshot of disk state above the OS itself, which makes them much safer.

-## compression and disk space
+## disk space

-Keep in mind that usually you cannot compress disks, or at least not as cleanly, when you use snapshots.
-This can dramatically increase the size consumed by systems.
+Keep in mind that snapshots will dramatically increase the size consumed by your virtual machine, and often times is unable to be used in conjunction with compression features.